burtmonroe/TextAsDataCourse/Notes/PythonText/README.md

 #### BeautifulSoup
   * Classic, easy to learn library for traversing html (and xml) pages to extract the information you want.
-  * Needs at least something like the Requests package to actually download the pages you want.
+  * Needs at least something like the "Requests" package to actually download the pages you want.

 #### Selenium
   * Tool for interacting with and extracting information from dynamically generated (javascript) webpages.
 Does several things that simply aren't possible with Scrapy or BeautifulSoup.
   * Takes over your actual browser ... opens windows, clicks buttons, scrolls pages.
 Very memory intensive and basically takes over your computer if you try to get too elaborate with it.

 #### See also pattern (above)

+#### Different filetypes
+  * JSON - package "json"
+  * XML - package "xml" (See also BeautifulSoup)
+  * PDFs - pdfminer/pdfminer.six, PyPDF2 (consider the standalone tool xpdf -- it is, for example, the most reliable tool for extracting Arabic text from pdfs).
+Image only pdfs you can try pytesseract & cv2 ("open computer vision") for OCR ("optical character recognition").

 ### Machine learning / deep learning